 - Your mailing and email address.

-You will receive an email with an access code and instructions for downloading the Safeguarding Houses of Worship App.
-Staff from a house of worship wishing to access the app should contact a local law enforcement agency, and have the agency request the app.
-For any questions relating to getting or using the Safeguarding Houses of Worship App, please contact email@example.com.
+You will receive an email with the toolkit, a fillable PDF file.
+Staff from a house of worship wishing to access the toolkit should contact a local law enforcement agency, and have the agency request the Safeguarding Houses of Worship toolkit.

 JUSTNET has compiled a resource list for houses of worship to use in collaborating with community leaders and first responders.
 Bookmark this page and check back often for updates.

 Brotherhood Mutual Insurance Company offers a site that includes free resources on safety and risk management, church security, background screening and legal assistance at http://store.brotherhoodmutual.com/pages/free-resources, as well as a guide titled “10 Things Every Church Administrator Should Know About Safety and Security” at http://www.brotherhoodmutual.com/www/?linkServID=BEF1EC9B-5056-9600-43CF7BB8D33EE4C2&showMeta=2&ext=.pdf.

 Center for Religion and Civic Culture at the University of Southern California

 reprints an article titled “Securing God’s Sanctuary – How to Protect

 Your Congregation from Attacks” originally published in the Los Angeles

 The Christian Emergency Network (CEN) is a network that equips Christians to serve communities in crisis.
 Their ReadyChristian, ReadyChurch and ReadyCity curriculum present a preparedness and action plan for response. www.christianemergencynetwork.org

 Church of the Brethren provides “Checklist for a Church Emergency